 What’s your favorite post/topic on Green Prophet, and why?

 I usually write about urban planning and design.
 This is one of the subjects which most interests me, and also a very dynamic field where things are always happening and changing.
 I am also interested in resource use in Israel – how we are going to change our development and consumption patterns as water, land and energy become scarcer.

 I really admire guys like William McDonough and firms like Arup and EDAW that are already out there planning the cities of the future in a sustainable way.
 In Israel, organizations like Friends of the Earth Middle East, Adam and Eve Ecological Farm near Modi’in and Bustan in the Negev that combine environmental activism with hands-on work that brings us closer to real peace and coexistence in the region.

-In the Knesset, there are also several people I admire (believe it or not).
+In the Israeli Parliament, The Knesset, there are also several people I admire (believe it or not).
 First and foremost Dov Hanin, but also Hana Sweid, Ophir Pines-Paz, Michael Melchior and others who are really on the forefront of anchoring environmental action in law and proper governance.

 If you could make one green wish (or have one of your prophecies come true) what would it be?

 I wish that everyone involved with planning, construction and development of all kinds here would learn to approach their work with more humility.
 The years of conquering nature are over.
 I wish that the understanding that we have to work with nature for our survival and prosperity in this country would permeate the consciousness at all levels and filter into the decision-making process.